 -- Chaucer, The Second Nun's Tale

 While we are all subject to being influenced by the saints we are also each capable of bringing ourselves to the table.
-Elizabeth was greatly inspired by Francis but made the love of the poor her own.
+Elizabeth was greatly inspired by Francis of Assisi but made the love of the poor her own.
 She brought her own brand of Francis to those around her, not content to stand only in his shadow.

 In holiness, we must each seek to reach it not just through the grace of God but through our personal efforts to live that grace.